springfall2008/batpred/README.md

 Recommended settings - these must be changed in Home Assistant once Predbat is running:

 ```
+calculate_charge_all - False           # Charging is best calculated based on rate order only, so turn this off
 calculate_best_discharge - True        # Enable discharge calculation
 calculate_discharge_first - True       # Give priority to discharge when it's profitable
 calculate_discharge_oldest - True      # Make the discharge as late as possible so it has more time to adjust (once you have discharged you can't get it back)